flutter/website/src/testing/debugging.md

   support a built-in source-level debugger with the ability to set breakpoints, step through code, and examine values.
-* If you are looking for a way to use GDB to remotely debug the Flutter engine running within an Android app process, check out [`flutter_gdb`][].
 * [DevTools][], a suite of performance and profiling tools that run in a browser.
 * [Flutter inspector][], a widget inspector available